Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 Healthy head and shoulders

-Note how the neckline is moving from lower left to upper right.
+Note how the neckline slopes from the lower left to the upper right.

-In my experience, the steeper the angle of the neckline, the more aggressive the breakout and reversal is likely to be.
+In my experience, the steeper the neckline’s angle, the more aggressive the breakout and reversal tend to be.

-The shoulders should be on the same horizontal plane
+Now, the shoulders should ideally be on the same horizontal plane.

-This one is a bit tricky to explain, so an illustration seems more appropriate.
+This concept can be tricky to explain, so let’s use an illustration to clarify.

 Head and shoulders overlap

-They don’t need to overlap entirely, but they do need to share a portion of the highlighted area above.
+They don’t need to overlap completely, but they should share some of the highlighted area above.

-If you find a price structure that doesn’t fit this description, it isn’t technically a head and shoulders.
+If you come across a price structure that doesn’t fit this description, it’s not technically a head and shoulders pattern.

 Stick to the daily and weekly time frames

-After several years of trading these reversals, I can say with certainty that they are most reliable on the daily and weekly time frames.
+After years of trading these reversals, I can confidently say they are most reliable on the daily and weekly time frames.

 To avoid this be sure to stick to the daily time frame and higher.

-After all, that’s where you can usually find the most consistent trends.
+That’s where you’ll typically find the most consistent trends.

-There are many different ways to trade reversals in the Forex market, but few are as consistently profitable as the head and shoulders.
+There are many ways to trade reversals in the Forex market, but few are as consistently profitable as the head and shoulders pattern.

-It’s about “reading” the price action to understand the fundamental shift between buyers and sellers.
+It’s not just about trading a technical formation—it’s about “reading” the price action to understand the fundamental shift between buyers and sellers.

-While there are no guarantees in the Forex market, the head and shoulders strategy you just learned is as close as it gets.
+While there are no guarantees in Forex, the head and shoulders strategy you’ve just learned is as close as it gets.

-Follow the guidelines above, and you’ll be well on your way to achieving consistent profits.
+Follow these guidelines, and you’ll be well on your way to achieving consistent profits.

 Frequently Asked Questions